-Activity you may see in this camMarch/April: Path of the PronghornThousands of pronghorn and deer moving in large and small herds travel northerly with spring green-up.
+Activity you may see in this camMarch/April: Path of the PronghornThousands of pronghorn moving in large and small herds travel northerly with spring green-up.
 See Video page for highlight clips.June/July: Green River Drift northern cattle migrationUpper Green River Cattle Association ranchers will move cattle along a 58-mile long cattle trail to get them from spring pasture on the southern desert to summer pasture on the forest in the UpperGreen.
 Timing depends somewhat on the weather.October: Green River Drift southerly cattle migration.
 Cattle will “drift” back south, collecting in the sorting grounds to the south of the overpass.
-Cowboys will sort the livestock by brand to go to their home ranches.
+Cowboys (and cowgirls and cowkids) will sort the livestock by brand to go to their home ranches.
 Weather influences timing when things actually happen.
-October/November: Path of the Pronghorn southerly movementThousands of pronghorn and deer in small and large herds move to winter range further south in the Green River drainage, crossing the overpass as they move through.
+October/November: Path of the Pronghorn southerly movementThousands of pronghorn in small and large herds move to winter range further south in the Green River drainage, mostly running across the overpass.
+They are fast.
+Small groups of deer occasionally seen grazing crossing both directions, but never seen running through.

 Camera View Note